 The Ecoflow River Max portable power station has a lot of power ports.
 Starting with 12 volts, the Max has a Standard car power/lighter outlet and two 5mm barrel ports.

-For USB charging, there two standard ports, one Fast Charge port and one USB-C 100w port.
+There are two standard ports for USB charging, one Fast Charge port and one USB-C 100w port.
 The USB-C port is hard to find on the brands.

 Need 120v AC power?
 The River Max has a 576-watt inverter connected to 3 outlets.
 As long as you don’t exceed the inverter’s 576 watts, you can use all three outlets simultaneously.
 For example, the average laptop computer charger is around 45 watts.
 So you could charge three, and the Max wouldn’t break a sweat.